naumovic/vergeco/content/pages/home.md

 ## Work with me

-I like using a range of tools and frameworks, from A/B testing and SEO tools to more abstract things like [Design Thinking](https://www.nngroup.com/articles/design-thinking/) and[ Jobs To be Done](https://www.christenseninstitute.org/jobs-to-be-done/) principles.
+I like using a range of tools and frameworks, from [Optimizely for A/B testing](https://www.optimizely.com/) and analytics tools to more abstract frameworks like [Design Thinking](https://www.nngroup.com/articles/design-thinking/) and[ Jobs To be Done](https://www.christenseninstitute.org/jobs-to-be-done/).

 If you'd like to get in touch with me you can send me an [email](mailto:mihajlo@hey.com), follow me on [twitter](https://twitter.com/naumovic) or check me out on [LinkedIn](https://www.linkedin.com/in/naumovic/).

 > ### What is the technology behind this site?

-The technology powering this site is a mix of templates using React frameworks, Gatsby and Netlify CMS.
-It's essentially a web app built to run fast and still utilise templates to make it easier to update content.
+The technology powering this site is a mix of templates using [React](https://reactjs.org/) frameworks, [Gatsby](https://www.gatsbyjs.com/) and [Netlify CMS](https://www.netlifycms.org/).
+It's essentially a web app built to run fast and utilise templates to make it easier to update content.